Kazan school shooting: Events

 Next, Galyaviev moved to different classrooms, which were closed due to the radio announcement, and shot at people in the halls, killing a teacher.
-He also attempted to shoot a student, but the firearm had run out of ammunition so instead he decided to melee the student.
-Galyaviev then set off an improvised explosive device near the first-floor English-language room before moving to the second floor, reloading his weapon in a bathroom.
-Galyaviev then moved to the third floor, going into classroom 310 and killing seven students and a second teacher, and wounding a third.
-Up to 17 shots were fired during the shooting.
+Galyaviev then set off an improvised explosive device near the first-floor English-language room before moving to the second floor, reloading his weapon in a toilet and killed another teacher at her classroom.
+After that, from the window of this classroom, he shot twice at students on the playground, wounding five.
+Galyaviev then moved to the third floor, going into classroom 310 and killing seven students.
+About 30 shots were fired during the shooting.
 Galyaviev then moved to different classrooms on the third floor, all of which were locked.
 Galyaviev, now having run out of ammunition, attempted to leave the school, just as law enforcement arrived at 9:33.
 The school was evacuated within twenty minutes.

 Video footage inside and outside the school was posted to social media; it appeared to show students using classroom windows to escape, school corridors littered with personal belongings, and a man detained by police.

 Firefighters rescued 23 people on the third floor of the school.

 Victims

 Nine people were killed during the shooting: seven were eighth-grade students and two were teachers.
-One student of the school committed suicide in the aftermath of the shooting.
+One student of the gymnasium committed suicide in the aftermath of the shooting.
+Gymnasium staff: